 Dr. Elliott may recommend a root canal to restore health to a damaged or diseased tooth.
 A root canal serves to preserve the natural tooth and avoid tooth extraction, supporting lasting dental health.

 Don’t let your tooth pain go undiagnosed.
-We offer a variety of services to help relieve your pain including root canals.
-Dr. Elliott welcomes new patients to Harford County Dentistry in the Bel Air, MD and Fallston, MD area.
+We offer a variety of services to help relieve your pain, including root canals.
+Dr. Elliott welcomes new patients to Harford County Dentistry in the Bel Air, MD, and Fallston, MD area.
 Call today or schedule an appointment online.